ferrisbuhler/orientdbbundle/README.md

 # orientdbbundle

-This is a wrapper of the excellent [OrientDB](http://orientdb.com/orientdb/) database coming as an OSGi bundle.
+This is a wrapper of the marvelous [OrientDB](http://orientdb.com/orientdb/) database coming as an OSGi bundle.
 (Inspired by http://orientdb.com/docs/last/Embedded-Server.html)

-Well, yes, OrientDB jars already come as OSGi bundles, partly, but not all of them, do they?
+Well, yes, OrientDB JARs already come as OSGi bundles, partly, but not all of them, do they?
 This package collects all parts and takes care for comprehensive configuration with the standard OrientDB config file.